 Few would argue that one of the best ways of securing a bright future is getting a college degree.
-While getting a degree is a great investment, the cost of higher education can be steep.
+While a college degree is a great investment, the cost can be steep.
 In fact, once newly minted graduates enter the working world, they're often burdened with high student loan debt.

 You can help your grandchild or loved one to reduce this burden through a 529 plan.